[su_quote cite=”Aryn Bigler, champion twirler “]It’s definitely not a sissy sport. [/su_quote]

 The 2018 World Championships of Twirling were hosted by Norway (March 28 – April 1), and it was big and amazing as 683 athletes and 18 nations competed during the four day event at Håkons Hall in Lillehammer.
 Competition events included Freestyle (senior & junior/women and men), Compulsory Moves (strut, solo, dance twirl, pairs, trios and show choir), Single Baton, 2 Batons and 3 Batons.

-If you missed the live stream broadcast of the 2018 World Championships of Twirling, there’s still time to watch video recordings of the four day competition.
+If you missed the live stream broadcast of the 2018 World Championships of Twirling, there’s still time to watch video recordings of the finals competition.
 Just click/tap “Watch Again” or select from the video posts located on the media players below ↓ (Note: There are two separate media players for each of the four days, Part 1 & Part 2)

 Feature photo is a still clip from the video ‘Top Baton Twirler’ by Manny Crisostomo